 Understanding the ways in which visual ideas function and what they represent in our media landscape of advertising, news and popular culture requires important navigational tools and critical thinking skills.
 This class will explore a range of concepts and theories used to acquire analytical approaches towards the achievement of visual literacy.
 1 c.u.
-Prerequisite: WRT 107.
+Prerequisite: WRT 108 or WRT 109.